LaumiH/GitLabRemoveMeFromGroupNotifier/README.md

 # GitLabRemoveMeFromGroupNotifier
 This project is a prank I wrote for work.
-I asked to get moved from a GitLab group multiple times, and after a year I wanted to emphasize my wish in a non-destructive way.
+I asked to get removed from a GitLab group multiple times, and after a year I wanted to emphasize my wish in a non-destructive way.

 The prank has *non-destructive effects* on the projects in the GitLab group and sub-groups.
 It only creates a branch and a merge request.
 If your name was LaumiH and the group's name was Unwanted, the following would happen:
 - Create a branch named "LaumiH_was_here"